|

 Alex Ruder (Ph.D. in 2014, Department of

-Development Advisor, Federal Reserve Bank of Atlanta |
+Adviser, Federal Reserve Bank of Atlanta |

 Meredith Wilf (Ph.D. in 2014, Department

 of Politics, Princeton University).
-Assistant Professor, Graduate
+Senior Director, Capital

 Will Bullock (Ph.D. candidate, Department

 of Politics, Princeton University).
-Senior Researcher, Facebook
+Senior Researcher, Meta

 |